-When I picked this game up, I wasn’t sure what to expect, from the name it gives absolutely nothing away.
+When I picked up Onion Force, I wasn’t sure what to expect, from the name it gives absolutely nothing away.
 I hit up the Steam store page for the game and saw that it was an “Action, Adventure, Indie, RPG, Strategy”, first thing that came to my mind was “Tower Defence RPG?”.
 Well, after spending a few hours with the game, I can tell you that this is the closest thing to a true description of this game as we’re going to get.

 There are and I quote “30 levels of butt-puckering mayhem!”, 30 poorly designed levels with rather bad pathing.
 Some fences are breakable by your character where you may occasionally find a chest that has gold and possibly weapons, other fences aren’t, even though they look relatively the same.
 Tower positions aren’t placed very well, which is why most tower defence games give you the freedom to place towers where you feel is best.
 It feels like the game is trying to hold my hand through some aspects and others it’s throwing me into the wild and hoping for the best, as an example the game will only allow you to play a new level on “Easy” difficulty, even though there are 3 difficulties, easy medium and hard.
 Cool, guide me through it, break me in gently, however when you do this, the NPC “Guiding” you through it calls you a wimp?
 Well, if you allowed me to play the game on any difficulty I wanted maybe I wouldn’t pick the easiest difficulty?
 Another thing is that the levels are over way too quickly, just as you put all of your towers down, it turns out you only have 1 wave left to go and the monsters will barely make it halfway down the lane.
 Graphically the maps are boring too, bland colours and no real thought into the lanes.
 On the subject of graphics, the characters look like something out of an NES game, the design of the pixie that guides you through is strangely over sexualised and the menus are clunky.